StrongKey/fido2/sampleapps/java/basic/README.md

     payara41/glassfish/bin/asadmin deploy basicserver.war
     ```

-6. Test that the servlet is running by executing the following Curl command and confirming that you get the API _Web Application Definition Language (WADL)_ file back in response.
+6. Test that the servlet is running by executing the following cURL command and confirming that you get the API _Web Application Definition Language (WADL)_ file back in response.

     ```sh
     curl -k https://localhost:8181/basicserver/fido2/application.wadl